-The annual forum brings together the global Internet governance community and is a unique platform for candid and open discussion on the future governance of the Internet.
+The IGF annual forum brings together the global Internet governance community and is a unique platform for candid and open discussion on the future governance of the Internet.

-About the IGF
+About the Internet Governance Forum

 Other ways to get involved